Penguinpanda99/Dice-Roller-III/README.md

-# D&D Roller II - Web Edition
+# D&D Roller III

-A web-based Dungeons & Dragons dice rolling assistant built with Streamlit.
+A web-based dice rolling assistant for D&D 5e built with Streamlit.
 This is a modernized version of my original Python/Tkinter desktop application, redesigned for browser-based use.

 ## Features